For traditional healing WITHOUT Saniderm, follow these steps:

 2. After your initial cleaning, apply a hot washcloth compress for a full 20-25 minutes.
 This can be done by standing under your shower head and running hot (as you can stand) water over a rag on your tattoo, or outside the shower as long as you are reheating the compress throughout the 20-25 minutes.
 Do this hot compress for the first night ONLY.
 Soaking the tattoo after this initial hot compress is not recommended, and showers should be kept brief.

 3. After you complete your hot compress, allow your tattoo to air dry or pat dry with a lint-free paper towel.
 You may notice some fluid on your tattoo after drying.
-This is to be expected in the beginning, but if you do see this fluid, blot it off before going on to step five.
+This is to be expected in the beginning, but if you do see this fluid, blot it off before going on to step four.

 4. Once dry, apply an extremely small amount of a healing ointment such as Aquaphor Healing Ointment or Redemption Organic Tattoo Aftercare.
 Redemption can be purchased here at the studio, and Aquaphor is available at just about any pharmacy or grocery store.
 If you can see a shiny layer on top of your tattoo, you’ve used too much.
 Thin the ointment out across your skin as much as possible.
 Again, the fresh tattoo might weep a bit of fluid in the first day or two, so feel free to blot off this fluid with a clean paper towel and use CLEAN hands to smooth your ointment back out across the tattoo.
 Leaving this fluid sitting on your skin will lead to scabbing and delayed healing.